 Q: What age ranges does the event consider as Young Swingers®?

 A: With our previous events the average age range of our attendees has been 20's, 30's and younger 40's.
 Please take in consideration that many of our attendees were born in the 80's and 90's, so this is really a week for them to associate with people in their own peer group and age range.
 Everyone who goes to Hedonism is "Young at Heart", but this is the week for "Young People to Unite at Hedonism".
 We had so many compliments at our last event from people in their 20's and 30's stating this is the first event that they did not feel like the youngest person and how much they loved that.
-18 years old is the minimum age for the event, and the drinking age in Jamaica is also 18.
+This is a good lifestyle group for millennials.

 Q: How old do you have to be to stay at Hedonism and what is the drinking age in Jamaica?